 Your assigned priority level is what determines the level of benefits you’re eligible for, with priority number 1 getting the most amount of coverage and priority number 8 getting the least amount of coverage.

 The VA recommends that all veterans, with any priority level, should supplement their VA benefits and Medicare.

 However, those with higher priority levels will benefit the most.
 Your priority level is determined by factors such as the length of your military service and your income level.

 There’s no guarantee that Congress will approve enough funds for the VA to provide health care coverage to all priority levels, leaving you vulnerable and without any health care coverage.

 That’s why Medicare is a great backup to keep your finances safe.

 Veterans Dealing with a Disability Claim Appeal

+We thank you for your service.
+Let us help you compare these options side by side.
 Give us a call today for more information on plans and prices.
-You can also use our online price comparison tool to see rates side by side in your area.
+You can also use our online rate tool to see rates in your area.